christianjc/SortingVisualizer/README.md

 2. Use the slider to adjust the visualization speed.
 3. Click "Start Sort" to begin the visualization.
 4. Use "Reset" to shuffle the array and prepare for another sorting visualization.
 5. "Stop" can be used to halt the visualization at any time.
+Note: if you click "Start Sort" once again the will restart but with the data set it stopt at. this is intended so that the user can see how some algorithms are afected with the set is not properly sorted.

 ### Supported Sorting Algorithms
 - Bubble Sort